Queen's Royal Irish Hussars: Gulf War

 H Hour was at 0300hrs on 24 February 1991: (G Day).
 The regiment was given the order to cross the start line at 0315hrs.
 With helicopters providing reconnaissance the tanks advanced to contact at speed.
 The first contact was not until 1628hrs when an Iraqi trench position was engaged with machine gun fire before surrendering.

 On G+2 reports of a counterattack began to arrive at brigade headquarters.
 D Squadron under Captain (Acting Major) Toby Madison picked up fourteen thermal image contacts at maximum range and engaged.
 The battle went on for 90 minutes.
 Madison received the Military Cross for his command of the squadron in this action.
 The Iraqis were at a severe disadvantage as they had no night vision capability and were out-ranged by the British tanks with their thermal gunnery sights and superior tank guns.
-Captain Tim Purbrick commanding 4th Troop described firing fin at an Iraqi T55 tank, "Our second round entered its glacis plate and exited through the gearbox at the rear, igniting its ammunition and destroying the tank at a range of three thousand six hundred metres."
+Captain Tim Purbrick commanding 4th Troop described firing Sabot round at an Iraqi T55 tank, "Our second round entered its glacis plate and exited through the gearbox at the rear, igniting its ammunition and destroying the tank at a range of three thousand six hundred metres."
 Also, on 26 February 1991, a British Army Challenger 1 scored the longest tank-to-tank 'kill' in military history, when it destroyed an Iraqi T-55 at a range of 4.7 km (2.9 miles) with an APDS round.

 Large numbers of prisoners were now surrendering to the regiment.
 They were passed rearwards to Regimental sergeant major Johnny Muir's party who did their best to feed them and keep them safe.
 Rations were limited; however as no-one had considered that an armoured unit would have to deal with prisoners, often the food supplied was not as nourishing as that provided to the troops.
 Items such as oatmeal biscuits, which were effectively left overs from ration packs, were given along with water.
 One Iraqi medical officer expressed concern that he and his fellow prisoners were going to be shot.
 The RSM assured him that "we are not barbarians".